 Step 5: Water the Prepared Site

 Now that you have clean, new soil back in your yard, you will want to lightly roll it.
-This is a method of light soil compaction that will condense the soil and decrease runoff and erosion.
+This is a method of light soil compaction that will condense the soil and decrease runoff, erosion, and get rid of air pockets.
 It is best to do this when the soil is slightly damp.
 If you roll the soil when it is still soaked, heavy soil compaction will make it difficult to ensure the lawn gets the air and water it needs.
 Use a lawn roller that is a 1/3 full of water to firm the soil surface and reveal low areas that need more soil.

 Note: In knowing how to lay sod, you should understand that these first 6 steps should be completed BEFORE the sod even arrives.
 It is important that the sod is laid shortly upon delivery to ensure its health.